Just What Is Common Sense?

 Search for yourself

-Learn the basics of how to not only use a good search engine (Google, Bing, or others), but also how to interpret the results.
+Learn the basics of how to use a good search engine (Google, others, and AI) and how to interpret the results.
 Understand the difference between the advertisements presented on the search results page and the actual results.

-Look for well-known reputable sites in those results, not just sites that happen to rank highly.
-As much as search engines work to make it not so, ranking highly in a search result is not an indication that the site is legitimate or trustworthy.
+Look for well-known, reputable sites in those results, not just sites that happen to rank highly.
+Ranking highly in a search result is not an indication that the site is legitimate or trustworthy.

 If you choose to look at information presented by a site you’ve never heard of before, remember, you’ve never heard of it before!
 Without more research, there’s no way to know whether the information is valid, biased, or completely bogus.